EmbarkStudios/rust-gpu/README.md

 This project will involve a few things if we want to get the experience right, and it's quite broad.
 Initial stages will involve mostly just setting up the backend, however the project will be broader then that.

+- Currently only SPIR-V support is planned (the open compiler target for Vulkan) but it's not unlikely that in future versions this will / should support DXIL (the target for DirectX) or WHLSL (the WebGPU shading language that's bijective with SPIR-V)
+- The first and primary target will be Vulkan shaders (vertex, fragment, etc.).
+However, Vulkan compute (what spir-v calls GLCompute) is also on the roadmap, as well as OpenCL compute (what spir-v calls Kernel).
-- Implement a `rustc` compiler backend, plugging in via -Z codegen-backend.
+- Implement a `rustc` compiler backend, plugging in via `-Z codegen-backend`.
 This is the same mechanism that [rustc_codegen_cranelift](https://github.com/bjorn3/rustc_codegen_cranelift) and [rustc_codegen_gcc](https://github.com/antoyo/rustc_codegen_gcc) use.
-- This compiler backend is currently planned to only support SPIR-V (the open compiler target for Vulkan) but it's not unlikely that in future versions this will / should support DXIL (the target for DirectX) or WHLSL (the WebGPU shading language that's bijective with SPIR-V)
 - [crates.io](https://crates.io) support to be able to publish SPIR-V crates
 - An Embark-provided rendering / framegraph abstraction to take advantage of this and to make it easy for users to re-use rendering effects.